raskyld/grinta/README.md

 </div>

-* *Goroutines* hold an *Endpoint* :round_pushpin: on which they can listen for inbound *Flow* establishment requests :ocean:
+* *Goroutines* hold an *Endpoint* :round_pushpin: on which they can listen for inbound *Flow* :ocean: establishment requests :ocean:
 * *Flows* :ocean: are bidirectional communication chanel between a *client* and an *Endpoint* :round_pushpin:
 * *Endpoints* :round_pushpin: are *named* listeners exposed on a *fabric* :link: